zeroxoneafour/polonium/docs/faq.md

 Follow the instructions [here](usage.html#getting-a-log).

+### Why isn't <feature> from Bismuth/Sway/other WM in Polonium?

+Other window managers, including Bismuth, have a much finer degree of control over how tiles are managed.
+Polonium works with the KWin tiling API instead of against it, which both simplifies it and makes it less configurable.
+This is a delibrate design choice made to make Polonium feel more integrated with Plasma.

+If you are looking for a more configurable tiling approach, I suggest [Hyprland](https://hyprland.org).

 ### How do I move windows with my mouse?

 You can drag windows using, by default, `Meta+LMB`.
 Dragging windows will untile them.
 Holding `Shift` will allow you to place windows into tiles.
 Note that you cannot move windows into the root tile by using the mouse.
+You can also "quick tile" windows by dragging them into borders of screens, which will place them into the root tile if it is the only tile available.

 ### How do I move windows with my keyboard / shortcuts not working?